MikelDelTio/gopher-notebook/notes/errors.md

 Go's philosophy is that failure is part of normal operation, and errors should be treated as first-class citizens.
-For this reason, and unlike exception-based languages, it takes advance of the support for multiple return values to handle errors, by returning an error type parameters as the last return value for a function.
+For this reason, and unlike exception-based languages, it takes advance of the support for multiple return values to handle it, by returning an error type parameter as the last return value for a function.
 The latter is not strictly necessary, but it is a convention among the Go's community.

-Thus, the calling function is responsible for checking the return error argument, comparing it to nil, and taking appropriate action, such as propagate it, so that b ecomes a failure of the calling routine, retry the failed operation, probably with a delay between tries, or print the error and stop the program gracefully, an extremely discouraged option, except for the main package of a program.
+Thus, the calling function is responsible for checking the return error argument, comparing it to nil, and taking appropriate action, such as propagate it, so that becomes a failure of the calling routine, retry the failed operation, probably with a delay between tries, or print the error and stop the program gracefully, an extremely discouraged option, except for the main package of a program.